Dasineura mali: Other information

 The adult D. mali is a small fly, typically measuring only a few millimetres in length.
 The larvae, which are the stage responsible for causing damage to apple trees, are tiny and maggot-like.
-The recent identification of the sex pheromone of the D. mali opens the door to the development of innovative monitoring techniques aimed at detecting and controlling D. mali populations more effectively.
+The recent identification of the sex pheromone of the D. mali ushers the development of innovative monitoring techniques aimed at detecting and controlling D. mali populations more effectively.
 By synthesising the sex pheromone, researchers can create specialised traps or attractants that target male D. mali individuals, allowing accurate monitoring of populations.
-Pheromone-based strategies holds promise for integrated pest management approaches, offering environmentally friendly alternatives to conventional insecticide treatments.
+Pheromone-based strategies hold promise for integrated pest management approaches, offering environmentally friendly alternatives to conventional insecticide treatments.

-Malus domestica is widely cultivated globally with China being the world's largest apple producer.
+Malus domestica is widely cultivated globally, with China being the world's largest apple producer.
 With extensive exports and significant acreage dedicated to apple cultivation around the world, the threat of disrupted export markets and heightened production costs could become a reality.
 California growers, for example, export apples to 27 countries and maintain over 14,000 acres dedicated to apple production, valued at over $105 million.

 While mature orchard yields may not be significantly affected, reduced fruit size and bud formation could occur, impacting newly planted trees and nursery stock.